 Healthy and active communities are composed of healthy and active community groups, which can take on the form of incorporated not-for-profit associations or informal groups with their own set of guidelines.

 Community-led groups play a crucial role in our society by fostering connections and providing opportunities for collective exploration and enjoyment, while also serving as a source of resilience in the face of adversity, such as natural disasters.

 Community led groups serve as a reflection of the identity of their members.

 The governance and boards of these groups bear the weighty responsibility of ensuring that their group’s mission and purpose are fulfilled, which is no easy task, particularly in light of the constantly changing legislative and governmental landscape that can impact funding, compliance, and support availability.

-The Coalition of Community Boards (CoCB) has formed in response to these changes and works collaboratively, within localities and across Queensland to strengthen our boards, engage in policy and planning discussions, and work with governments and larger organisations for the benefit of our communities.
+To support these boards, the Coalition of Community Boards (CoCB) was founded in response to governmental changes in Queensland.
+The CoCB members collaborate to strengthen the skills, knowledge, and connections of board members, participate in policy and planning discussions, and work with governments and larger organizations for the benefit of our communities.